open-mmlab/mmdetection/INSTALL.md

 ```

 ### Scripts

 [Here](https://gist.github.com/hellock/bf23cd7348c727d69d48682cb6909047) is
 a script for setting up mmdetection with conda.

-### Notice
+### Multiple versions
-You can run `python(3) setup.py develop` or `pip install -v -e .` to install mmdetection if you want to make modifications to it frequently.

-If there are more than one mmdetection on your machine, and you want to use them alternatively.
+If there are more than one mmdetection on your machine, and you want to use them alternatively, the recommended way is to create multiple conda environments and use different environments for different versions.

-Please insert the following code to the main file
+Another way is to insert the following code to the main scripts (`train.py`, `test.py` or any other scripts you run)
 ```python
 import os.path as osp
 import sys